Dyvinia/BetterSabersDocs/docs/Tutorials/AutoPreset.md

 }
 ```

-The left side is the search pattern, while the right side is the preset name.
+Values on the left are checked against FX files' names.
+If the value is found in the name, the Preset on the right side gets auto selected.

-If a saber blueprint contains the text[^1] `red`, `cd`, or `kylo` in its name, it will select the preset named `Red [BetterSabers]`.
+For example, if a saber blueprint contains the text[^1] `red`, `cd`, or `kylo` in its name, it will select the preset named `Red [BetterSabers]`.

+**Notes:**
-The file is read from top to bottom, so a file containing `greenyellow` will auto select Lime since it is above Green.
+• The file is read from top to bottom, so a file containing `greenyellow` will auto select Lime since it is above Green, even though `green` would also be satisfied.

-To reset all changes, delete the `Presets.json` file.
+• The filename[^2] is used for the name shown in the dropdown.

 [^1]: Case Insensitive
+[^2]: Without the file extension